eriqande/con-gen-csu/README.md

 - [Thompson et al, 2020.
 A complex phenotype in salmon controlled by a simple change in migratory timing.
 Science](https://www.science.org/doi/full/10.1126/science.aba9059)  (This is where our example data come from).
 - [Therkildsen and Lou.
 2021.
 Batch effects in population...
 Mol Ecol Res](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.13559)  (This is a class paper on why you might want to trim your sequence data).

+In class:

+- I will present a little about the Chinook salmon data.
+- We will discuss the batch effects paper.